Brutal… In a Good Way

 But maybe not.
 The negative press about the building towards the end of Rudolph’s life plagued him.
 “I almost never talk about it,” Rudolph said about the building in a 1988 interview.
 “It’s a very painful subject for me.
 I talk quite freely about many of my buildings when asked, but I never talk about this building.”

-Except for one guy – British architecture critic Nicholas Pevsner.
+At least one guy hated it – British architecture critic Nicholas Pevsner.

 Pevsner was an advocate of functionalism.
 “Much to everyone’s surprise, Pevsner turned out to be a wet blanket,” says John Morris Dixon, the former editor of Progressive Architecture magazine, who attended the opening.
 “His speech warned against the threat of form for its own sake, and reminded everyone that the purpose of a building was to function,” remarks that were interpreted as criticism of Rudolph’s extravagant essay in form.